-An Arizona Detention Center Employee Was Arrested For Allegedly Molesting A Migrant Girl
+An Arizona Detention Center Worker Was Arrested For Allegedly Molesting A Migrant Girl

 Phoenix police have arrested a staff member at a detention facility who allegedly molested a 14-year-old immigrant while she was detained.
 The staff member was arrested Tuesday and now faces charges of charges of child molestation, sexual abuse, and aggravated assault, according to a statement by police.
 It's the second report in less than a week of an immigrant minor being sexually assaulted at an Arizona detention center after being separated from their family by the Trump administration.